-Chronic diseases are Australia’s greatest health challenge, and leading cause of illness, disability and death.
-However, much burden could be prevented by addressing modifiable risk factors and providing support to manage disease risk.
+Chronic diseases are the leading cause of disability and death in Australia.
+However, nearly 40% of disease burden could be prevented by addressing modifiable risk factors, as well as providing support to manage disease risk.

 ACDPA focuses primarily on risk factors where there has been limited progress, such as overweight & obesity, unhealthy eating and physical inactivity.
 We have a supporting role for other major risk factors, such as tobacco, alcohol, high blood pressure, and mental ill health.